ricardomaraschini/oomhero/README.md

 You an see [here](https://github.com/ricardomaraschini/oomhero/blob/master/cmd/bloat/main.go) an example of how to capture the signals in Go.

+### On limits

+If only `requests` are specified during the pod Deployment no signal will be sent, this sidecar operates only on `limits`.

 ### Deployment example

 The Pod below is composed by two distinct containers, the first one is called